 “Munich’s top hostel is a professionally run affair with a whopping 300 dorm beds plus private rooms.
 Dorms are painted in cheerful pastels and outfitted with wooden floors, en-suite facilities, all in a central location near the train station.”

-CNN, Lonely Planet, Fodors, Frommers, Telegraph
+CNN, Forbes, Lonely Planet, Fodors, Frommers, Telegraph

 New York Times, Fodors, Frommers, Telegraph